 Some breeds of dog have specific problems with their skin.
 Dog breeds with folded skin, such as Pugs or Bulldogs, can suffer irritation as it’s easier for their skin to harbor bacteria.
 Smaller dogs known for the quality of their coat can have particularly sensitive skin, and be at risk of hair loss, hair brittleness or loss of coat color—for example, in Mini Schnauzers or Shih Tzus.

 How your dog’s diet affects their skin health

 The right diet can help support your dog’s skin in functioning effectively, and it needs to have the right mix of nutrients.

 Your dog needs protein to build healthy skin and hair.
-Ideally, the protein must be highly digestible and therefore from a high-quality source.
-This makes it easier for your dog's gastro-intestinal tract to assimilate to the protein, while avoiding risks of hypersensitivity and resulting skin conditions.
-Polyunsaturated fatty acids similarly support the development of skin and hair, and if the appropriate quantities of omega 3 and omega 6 acids are present in your dog’s food, these can help to manage itching and skin irritation.
+Ideally, the protein must be highly digestible and from a high-quality source.
+This makes it easier for your dog's gastro-intestinal tract to digest and absorb the protein.
+Polyunsaturated fatty acids similarly support the development of skin and hair, and if the appropriate quantities of omega 3 and omega 6 fatty acids are present in your dog’s food, these can help to manage itching and skin irritation.

 Their diet can also protect against external factors by including vitamins A, B and D, and encourage the proper functioning of skin cells with the inclusion of zinc.
-Copper is also used to help develop the strength of color in their coat.
+Copper is also used to help promote color in their coat.

-If you have any concerns about the health of your dog’s skin, consult your vet who will be able to advise you on hypersensitivities, allergies and the best food for your pet.
+Dogs can be hypersensitive or even allergic to certain food components, which can result in signs of skin irritation.
+If you have any concerns about the health of your dog’s skin, consult your veterinarian who will be able to advise you on hypersensitivities, allergies and the best food for your pet.